 Local Anesthesia

 With local anesthesia, you’ll be conscious throughout the oral surgery.
 This is the method commonly used by dentists if you’ve ever had a cavity.
 We inject an anesthetic (such as lidocaine) in and around the surgery area.
 The only discomfort is a slight pinch when it is applied.
+After the injection, you’ll slowly begin to lose feeling in the targeted area.
+Local anesthesia that’s used in oral surgeries doesn’t last a long time, but pain is nearly completely eliminated.
+Fair warning: it’s not uncommon for dental procedure patients given local anesthetic to drool on the side of their mouth where it was injected until it wears off.
+Don’t say we didn’t warn you.

 Local anesthesia is typically used for minor oral surgery.
 You may feel the pressure of the dental instruments.
 If you feel any discomfort, let us know.
 We’d be happy to adjust the medication levels until you are perfectly comfortable.
+Lidocaine, one of the more popular anesthetics for oral surgeries, tends to only last around a few hours at its average dosage.
+While the aforementioned drooling may happen, you’ll be completely lucid after its administered, and you’ll gradually regain feeling in the target area as the medication wears off.

 Nitrous Oxide Sedation with Local Anesthetic